SamuelSwartzberg/flashcardifying_text_temp/inf.md

 #### indication

 ⟮c:1;File format⟯ and ⟮c:2;file type⟯ are ⟮c:3;basically synonyms⟯.
-the ⟮c:4;file format/type⟯ is ⟮c:5;the structure/specification⟯ of what ⟮c:6;the binary contents⟯ of ⟮c:5;a file following this ((s:4;::file format⟯)) ⟮c:7;mean/how they should be interpreted⟯.
+the ⟮c:4;file format/type⟯ is ⟮c:5;the structure/specification⟯ of what ⟮c:6;the binary contents⟯ of ⟮c:5;a file following this ⟮s:4;file format⟯⟯ ⟮c:7;mean/how they should be interpreted⟯.
-There are ⟮c:8;three common ways⟯ to specify ⟮c:9;a file format⟯: ⟮s:8;((c:10;::Filename extensions⟯, ⟮c:11;internal metadata⟯, and ⟮c:12;external metadata⟯.))
+There are ⟮c:8;three common ways⟯ to specify ⟮c:9;a file format⟯: ⟮s:8;⟮c:10;Filename extensions⟯, ⟮c:11;internal metadata⟯, and ⟮c:12;external metadata⟯.⟯

 ⟮c:13;Windows⟯ and ⟮c:14;Mac⟯  use ⟮c:15;file extensions⟯ to ⟮c:16;identify file type⟯.
 ⟮c:17;Linux⟯ generally uses ⟮c:18;magic numbers⟯ to ⟮c:19;identify file type⟯.